 Children who receive exemptions may not be allowed to attend school if an illness outbreak occurs and they are not vaccinated against it.

 Immunizations are just as important for adults as they are for children.
-Some vaccinations wear off over time and need to be repeated.
-Others become more important depending on your age, occupation, chronic illnesses, and lifestyle.
-The adult schedule lists immunizations in two ways, by age and by health condition, so adults get the best possible protection.
+The adult schedule lists immunizations in two ways, by age and by health condition, so adults get the best possible protection from vaccine-preventable diseases.

 Some adults are at extra risk for getting or spreading disease because of their work.
-Ask your health care provider about additional vaccination recommendations if you are:
+Ask your health care provider vaccination recommendations if you are:

 - A teacher, or child care worker, or a restaurant worker who prepares or serves food